top of page

 Benediction 19

 Grant wholeness, peace, goodness, blessing, favor, and grace upon us and all your people, Israel; bless us all together, our Father, with the light of your face; for by the light of your face you have given us, LORD, the instruction of life, love, and grace, along with righteousness, blessing, compassion, life, and peace.
-May it be pleasing in your sight to bless your people, Israel, each day and each hour with your vacation.
-Blessed are you, LORD, the one who blesses your people Israel with peace.
+May it be pleasing in your sight to bless your people, Israel, each day and each hour with your peace.
+Blessed are you, LORD, who blesses your people Israel with peace.

 Glorified and sanctified be God's great name throughout the world, which he has created according to his will.
 May he establish his kingdom in your lifetime, during your days, and within the life of the entire House of Israel, speedily and soon.
 May his great name be blessed forever and to all eternity.
 Blessed and praised, glorified and exalted, extolled and honored, adored and lauded be the name of the Holy One, blessed is he, beyond all the blessings and hymns, praises and consolations ever spoken in the world.
 May there be abundant peace from heaven and life for us and Israel.